Audiotronix/Positron_LT/Parts/Printed Parts/README.md

 # Printing the Positron LT parts
 >Note: These are suggestions, I designed the LT with these in mind but other settings might work aswell.
-The Design based on an 0.4mm Nozzle
+The Design is based on an 0.4mm Nozzle

 ## Recommended Filaments: